Meet the captain of your sport fishing charter on Chesapeake Bay

 Through these years I was able to run about 100 to 125 trips a year.
 Taking people out to catch Blues, Catfish, White Perch and whatever Rockfish we could find.
 Then just when we started catching fair numbers of Rock again, the State of Maryland.”prohibited” the “taking of Rockfish” in Maryland waters.
 This could have been a huge blow to my business, but I convinced the “Sportfisherman” to catch and release Rock and those that wanted “meat” in the cooler to concentrate on catching Blues, Catfish, and Perch.
 During this moratorium I was able to run about 150 trips a year and my customers seemed to have a lot of fun catching and releasing Rockfish and taking home enough Blues, Catfish, and Perch to make their trip worthwhile.

-If you would like to fish the Eastern Shore of Maryland, give me a call and let my 40 years of experience go to work for you.
+If you would like to fish the Eastern Shore of Maryland, give me a call and let my 47 years of experience and over 7,500 charters go to work for you.
 I will do all I can to give you the best Chesapeake Bay fishing experience possible.

 Here’s to Tight Lines!!